 The State of Wisconsin has a goal of placing five (5) percent of its total purchasing dollars with certified minority businesses.
-Authority for this program is found at ss.
-(2), 16.74(4), 16.766 and 560.036(2) Wis.
-Stats.
-DVR is committed to the promotion of minority business in the State's purchasing program.
-If the Service Provider subcontracts with other entities, it is encouraged to have subcontracts with minority businesses.
+Authority for this program is found at Wis.
+Stat. ss.
+15.107(2), 16.75(4), and 560.036(2).
+DVR is committed to the promotion of minority-owned businesses in the State's purchasing program.
+If the Service Provider subcontracts with other entities, it is encouraged to have subcontracts with minority-owned businesses.